How to Install Htop on Fedora

 Htop Command-Line Options

-In addition to interactive keyboard shortcuts, htop accepts command-line options that configure its behavior at startup.
-These options prove valuable when you want to launch htop with a specific view, integrate it into shell scripts, or create terminal aliases for common monitoring tasks:
+Htop also accepts command-line options that configure its behavior at startup.
+These options are useful when launching htop with a specific view, integrating it into shell scripts, or creating terminal aliases for common monitoring tasks.

 Sorting Processes by CPU Usage